manuelmarpereira/Android/Network/README.md

 This example permits making a simple network availability verification. <br>

-Using the ConnectivityManager Class its possyble make a verification of natwork availability.
+Using the ConnectivityManager Class its possyble make a verification of network availability.

 		ConnectivityManager cm;
         cm = (ConnectivityManager) this.getSystemService(Context.CONNECTIVITY_SERVICE);